shopbeam/kue/Readme.md

 });
 ```

-### Ressource Limitations
+### Resource Limitations

   Often jobs need different resources and a good job queue tries not to overload different resources while keeping the workers busy.
-Often ressources depend on data provided by the job itself.
-Therefore kue allows you to have flexible ressource limitations.
+Often resources depend on data provided by the job itself.
+Therefore kue allows you to have flexible resource limitations.
 Usage defaults to 1.

   Resources use a hirarchy to find an apropriate limit. a.b.c will test limits for [a:b:c, a:b:__default__, a:b, a:__default__, __default__], first match wins.